siberianfox/g2wiki/g2core-REST-Examples.md

 _Note: To send Gcode or to invoke long-running JSON commands that require asynchronous handling see [operation](#operations)._

 ### `GET /machine`
 Return machine objects and/or attributes by a JSON specification in the request body.
 The following calling styles are supported.
-ANy can return all object data, or nodes only if `?nodes_only=true` is used:
+Any can return all object data, or nodes only if `?nodes_only=true` is used:

 ```
 (body omitted)              no body provided.
 Return entire machine